Skip to main content

 Before creating a scoped secret, keep the following considerations in mind to ensure maximum compatibility:

 • Retool supports the use of spaces and special characters in folder names.
 Secret managers do not allow spaces and certain special characters.
-You may need to rename a resource folder so it uses only valid characters.
+You may need to rename a resource or workflow folder so it uses only valid characters.

 • Secrets managers support the - character for secret names.
 Since Retool uses JavaScript when handling any {{ }} expressions, the - character is invalid.
 This does not affect the usage of a secret but it prevents autocomplete and syntax highlighting from functioning.